ingest/ingest-php-sdk/README.md

+# THIS REPO HAS BEEN DEPRECATED.
+PLEASE VISIT https://github.com/ingest/ingest-php-sdk FOR THE MOST UP TO DATE COPY.

 # PHP SDK For Ingest

 Welcome to the PHP SDK for Ingest!
 This library has been made available to you so you can access the Ingest API simply via PHP code.